netdata/netdata/docs/netdata-cloud/README.md

 Netdata Cloud is a highly available, auto-scalable solution, however being a monitoring solution, we need to ensure dashboards are accessible during crisis.

-Netdata agents provide the same dashboard Netdata Cloud provides, with the following limitations:
+Netdata Agents provide the same dashboard Netdata Cloud provides, with the following limitations:

-1. Netdata agents (Children and Parents) dashboards are limited to their databases, while on Netdata Cloud the dashboard presents the entire infrastructure, from all Netdata agents connected to it.
+1. Netdata Agents (Children and Parents) dashboards are limited to their databases, while on Netdata Cloud the dashboard presents the entire infrastructure, from all Netdata Agents connected to it.

-2. When you are not logged-in or the agent is not connected to Netdata Cloud, certain features of the Netdata agent dashboard will not be available.
+2. When you are not logged-in or the Agent is not connected to Netdata Cloud, certain features of the Netdata Agent dashboard will not be available.

-   When you are logged-in and the agent is connected to Netdata Cloud, the agent dashboard has the same functionality as Netdata Cloud.
+   When you are logged-in and the Agent is connected to Netdata Cloud, the dashboard has the same functionality as Netdata Cloud.

-To ensure dashboard high availability, Netdata agent dashboards are available by directly accessing them, even when the connectivity between Children and Parents or Netdata Cloud faces issues.
-This allows the use of the individual Netdata agents' dashboards during crisis, at different levels of aggregation.
+To ensure dashboard high availability, Netdata Agent dashboards are available by directly accessing them, even when the connectivity between Children and Parents or Netdata Cloud faces issues.
+This allows the use of the individual Netdata Agents' dashboards during crisis, at different levels of aggregation.

 ## Fidelity and Insights

-Netdata Cloud queries Netdata agents, so it provides exactly the same fidelity and insights Netdata agents provide.
+Netdata Cloud queries Netdata Agents, so it provides exactly the same fidelity and insights Netdata Agents provide.
 Dashboards have the same resolution, the same number of metrics, exactly the same data.

 ## Performance

-The Netdata agent and Netdata Cloud have similar query performance, but there are additional network latencies involved when the dashboards are viewed via Netdata Cloud.
+The Netdata Agent and Netdata Cloud have similar query performance, but there are additional network latencies involved when the dashboards are viewed via Netdata Cloud.

-Accessing Netdata agents on the same LAN has marginal network latency and their response time is only affected by the queries.
-However, accessing the same Netdata agents via Netdata Cloud has a bigger network round-trip time, that looks like this:
+Accessing Netdata Agents on the same LAN has marginal network latency and their response time is only affected by the queries.
+However, accessing the same Netdata Agents via Netdata Cloud has a bigger network round-trip time, that looks like this:

 1. Your web browser makes a request to Netdata Cloud.
-2. Netdata Cloud sends the request to your Netdata agents.
-If multiple Netdata agents are involved, they are queried in parallel.
+2. Netdata Cloud sends the request to your Netdata Agents.
+If multiple Netdata Agents are involved, they are queried in parallel.
 3. Netdata Cloud receives their responses and aggregates them into a single response.
 4. Netdata Cloud replies to your web browser.

-If you are sitting on the same LAN as the Netdata agents, the latency will be 2 times the round-trip network latency between this LAN and Netdata Cloud.
+If you are sitting on the same LAN as the Netdata Agents, the latency will be 2 times the round-trip network latency between this LAN and Netdata Cloud.

-However, when there are multiple Netdata agents involved, the queries will be faster compared to a monitoring solution that has one centralization point.
-Netdata Cloud splits each query into multiple parts and each of the Netdata agents involved will only perform a small part of the original query.
-So, when querying a large infrastructure, you enjoy the performance of the combined power of all your Netdata agents, which is usually quite higher than any single-centralization-point monitoring solution.
+However, when there are multiple Netdata Agents involved, the queries will be faster compared to a monitoring solution that has one centralization point.
+Netdata Cloud splits each query into multiple parts and each of the Netdata Agents involved will only perform a small part of the original query.
+So, when querying a large infrastructure, you enjoy the performance of the combined power of all your Netdata Agents, which is usually quite higher than any single-centralization-point monitoring solution.

 ## Does Netdata Cloud require Observability Centralization Points?

-No. Any or all Netdata agents can be connected to Netdata Cloud.
+No. Any or all Netdata Agents can be connected to Netdata Cloud.

 We recommend to create [observability centralization points](/docs/observability-centralization-points/README.md), as required for operational efficiency (ephemeral nodes, teams or services isolation, central control of alerts, production systems performance), security policies (internet isolation), or cost optimization (use existing capacities before allocating new ones).